Role-based access control Enterprise

 User roles

-Each user can be assigned at most one user role.
+Users can be assigned multiple roles simultaneously, with permissions from all roles being combined.
 User roles are abstractions that capture the privilege levels of a set of users.

 For example, suppose that Dominik and Marko belong to the upper management of a certain company.
 It makes sense to grant them a set of privileges that other users are not entitled to so, instead of granting those privileges to each of them, we can create a role with those privileges called manager, which we assign to Dominik and Marko.